Healthy Eating Schedule

 Dinner: 06:00 p.m. - 07:30 p.m.

-• Opt for eating meals and snacks with mainly fiber-rich, healthy foods that have a long satiation effect.
+• Opt for meals with mainly clean foods that have a long satiation effect.

 • No additional snacks beside your late morning and afternoon snacks should be consumed.

-• Find strategies for the most dangerous snacking time after dinner in front of the TV.
+• Find strategies for the most dangerous snacking time after dinner in front of the TV (-> habit #6)

 • If you know you’ll have a busy week ahead of you, consider freezer cooking - prepare big batches of food on Sunday and freeze them so you can eat them through the week.